Liugaga-vvv/scenarios/python/challenge-finding-the-intersection-of-two-lists/step1.md

 - The input lists may contain duplicates, but the output list should not.
 - The order of the output list does not matter.
-- If there are no common elements, return an empty list [].
+- If there are no common elements, return an empty `list []`.
-- Your implementation should have a time complexity of O(n), where n is the length of the longer input list.
+- Your implementation should have a time complexity of $O(n)$, where $n$ is the length of the longer input list.